Pion axioproduction revisited: Evaluation of the relevant Feynman diagrams

 In this section, we calculate several contributions to the scattering amplitude $T^{b}_{aN \to \pi{N}}$.
 First, we consider the contact and nucleon-mediated diagrams, Fig.~\ref{fig: contact and nucleon}, arising from the lowest order pion-nucleon Lagrangian.
 These diagrams start to contribute at $\mathcal{O}(q)$.
 At $\mathcal{O}(q^2)$ and $\mathcal{O}(q^3)$, there are contributions arising from the pion-nucleon Lagrangians beyond leading order.
-However, since axions have not been observed so far, some of the low-energy constants (LECs) of these higher-order interaction Lagrangians remain undetermined.
-In our approach, these contributions will be generated by the explicit exchange of the $\Delta$ and of the $N^*$ resonances, Figs.~\ref{fig: Delta} and \ref{fig: Roper}.
+However, since axions have not been observed so far, some of the LECs of these higher-order interaction Lagrangians remain undetermined.
+In our approach, such higher order contributions in the near-$\pi N$-threshold region are approximated by the explicit exchange of the $\Delta(1232)$ and of the $N^*(1440)$ resonances, see Figs.~\ref{fig: Delta} and \ref{fig: Roper}.
 This is a sensible assumption as explained in Ref.~\cite{Bernard:1996gq}, where the dimension-two LECs were fixed from data and it was shown that resonance saturation allows to explain these values.
-Finally, we will then consider the $\mathcal{O}(q^3)$ contributions from the pion rescattering loop diagram, Fig.~\ref{fig: rescatter}.
+The amplitudes in addition possess resonance poles in the energy region of interest that cannot be generated by a momentum expansion up to any finite order.
+Finally, we will then consider the contributions from the pion rescattering loop diagram, Fig.~\ref{fig: rescatter}.
 It is known that this type of contribution is most relevant for many processes at one-loop order, with the notable exception of neutral pion photoproduction off protons or neutrons~\cite{Bernard:1991rt}.